MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

 > [!IMPORTANT]
 > The Group Policy service assigns a unique **ActivityID** for each instance of policy processing.
 For example, the Group Policy service assigns a unique **ActivityID** when user policy processing occurs during user logon.
 When Group Policy refreshes, the Group Policy service assigns another unique **ActivityID** to the instance of Group Policy responsible for refreshing user policy.

-Make sure the group policy has all the settings that you're looking for, and it's correctly linked.
+Make sure the group policy has all the settings you're looking for and it's correctly linked.
 Below are the tabs that you have to go through.
-If all of them looks good, go to the problematic client machine.
+If all of them look good, go to the problematic client machine.

 1. Open an elevated command prompt and run the following command.